 How Small Businesses Can Improve Customer Support Through Social Media Presence

-One of the greatest problems with the traditional customer support lies in the fact that it’s generic, repetitive and genuinely turns people away from the idea of actually filing a complaint, provided that it’s a minor thing.
+One of the greatest problems with the traditional customer support lies in the fact that it’s generic, repetitive and genuinely turns people away from the idea of actually filing a complaint, how to create a pay stub provided that it’s a minor thing.
 Just the thought of those generic questions and that annoying song that these companies play while they wait are simply too much for some people to handle.

 On the other hand, a truly quality customer service, the one with outstanding representatives and a great problem-solving methodology would cost an arm and a leg.
 This also goes for outsourcing, seeing as how the services of a great customer support agency won’t come cheap.
 So, all of this being said, what is a small business to do?
 One of the things they could try is enabling their social media presence to take up a part of this function.

 1. Responding to customer comments